 - Recovery from drug addiction is a life-long process

-If you or a loved one struggle with amphetamine addiction, contact The Recovery Village Palm Beach to speak to a representative about how professional addiction treatment can help.
+If you or a loved one struggle with amphetamine addiction, contact The Recovery Village Palm Beach at Baptist Health to speak to a representative about how professional addiction treatment can help.
 Take the first step toward a healthier future by calling today.

 Petry, Nancy.
 “Contingency management: what it is and why psychiatrists should want to use it.”
 The Psychiatrist, May 2011.
 Accessed July 11, 2019.